Greater Casino Fun Run – Sunday 28 June 2015

 Event hub: All the action will take place at Queen Elizabeth Park on No.2 Oval off Hartley St. It is the heart of sport in Casino, There are two toilet blocks and there will be a Lyons Club food van operating from 6:30am and a coffee cart on site.
 The map below shows the position of the start and finish lines with respect to the ‘Event Hub’.

-On the day check in: Runners can collect their running bib and runners pack between 6:30am – 7:45am from the check in tent at QE Park.
+On the day check in: Runners can collect their running bib and runners pack between 6:30am – 7:45am from the check in tent at QE II Park.
 Your bib is to be pinned on the front of your running outfit.

-Early check in: Early check in is available on Saturday 27th June – details to be advised.
+Early check in: Early check in is available on Saturday 27th June – at the Greater Building Society, 75 Walker St Casino.
 If you pick up your bib on Saturday you only need to get onto the start line on Sunday.

 Casino RSM 10km Race instructions:

 – The 10km and kids 2km start line is on Hartley St adjacent to QEP II.

 – A race briefing will occur at 7:45am in front of the main grandstand at QEP II.
 We require BOTH 10km runners and 5km runners to be present at this briefing.

 – The 10km will start at 8:00am

 – Stay on the left of the course at all times be that the roadway or the cycle path.

-– The final 300m will be inside QE1 with the finish line in line with the granstand.
+– The finish line will be inside QEII.
 We will have TWO finishing chutes; 5km and 2km 4 kids will finish on the left and 10km runners will finish on the right.

 Greater 5km Race Instructions